How to integrate Google Cloud Composer/OpenLineage

 4. Click Save to save your configuration.

-Once the orchestrator has completed running, you will see Airflow DAGs and tasks along with lineage from OpenLineage events in Atlan! πŸŽ‰
+Once your DAGs have completed running in Apache Airflow, you will see Apache Airflow DAGs and tasks along with lineage from OpenLineage events in Atlan! 🎉

 Related articles